Laureano’s 3-run HR lifts A’s after Ohtani leaves mound

 OAKLAND, Calif.
+(AP) — Angels manager Joe Maddon realizes there will be days when Shohei Ohtani dominates on the mound with no results to show for it.

-(AP) — Ramón Laureano hit a three-run homer in the seventh inning as Oakland finally got on the board once Shohei Ohtani left the mound, and the Athletics beat the Los Angeles Angels 4-1 on Monday night.
+Ramón Laureano hit a three-run homer in the seventh inning as Oakland finally got on the board once Ohtani was done pitching, and the Athletics beat Los Angeles 4-1 on Monday night.

+“As a pitcher, of course you want to have a good game and actually win the ballgame,” Ohtani said through translator Ippei Mizuhara.
+“That’s not always going to happen and I’m partly at fault for that, too.
+I’m in the lineup most of my starts.
+And today I was only able to get one hit.”

-Laureano connected against Steve Cishek (0-1) after Ohtani left following six scoreless innings and eight strikeouts.
-It marked the Japanese two-way star’s second outing on the mound when he also had at least a share of the major league home run lead.
+Laureano connected against Steve Cishek (0-1), who hadn’t allowed a homer over his first 46 games and 41 1/3 innings.
+Ohtani moved to right field following six scoreless innings and eight strikeouts on the mound.

 All-Star Matt Olson hit his team-leading 24th homer in the eighth for Oakland.